felipetarijon/apymonitor/README.md

     * [ ] blacklist some api function or dll

 ## Changelog:
+* 03/13/2021:
+    * Fixed the argparse to show help message when user provide no args.
+    * Added the option to not output the extra_header.
 * 01/19/2021:
     * Added pyinstaller package to build executable files.
     * Implemented argparse.
+* 01/18/2021:
-* 03/13/2021:
+    * Initial commit.
-    * Fixed the argparse to show help message when user provide no args.
-    * Added the option to not output the extra_header.
+    * Implemented the basic functionality to extract the apis from the PE.